A Mighty Girl's top picks of picture books about trailblazing girls and women throughout history.

 When Sacagawea left with Lewis and Clark on their mission to explore the West, from the Mississippi River to the Pacific Ocean, nobody thought a woman — particularly a Native American woman like her — could contribute much.
 But as a translator, Sacagawea was able to help the expedition communicate with the tribes they met on their travels, and as a guide, she ensured they found their way.
 Her quick thinking even saved critical supplies that got washed off their canoes — while the men on the expedition were busy panicking.
 This new entry in the Ordinary People Change the World biography series captures Sacagawea's determination and courage; it's an excellent way to introduce kids to this literal trailblazer.

-Jackie Kennedy is an American icon, but in addition to being stylish and elegant, she was poised, determined, and tireless.
+Jackie Kennedy is an American icon, but in addition to being stylish and elegant, she was determined and tireless.
 She was a talented journalist, an avid preservationist, and a diligent editor.
 As the First Lady, her cleverness and grace won the respect of people across the country and around the world when they realized that she was much more than a pretty face!
 In this vibrant picture book by the author and illustrator pair behind Just Being Audrey, kids will get a deeper picture of the life and gifts of this famous woman.

 From a young age, Frida Kahlo found an escape from the troubles of her life by painting.
 Her father's lessons in brushwork proved invaluable, first when polio left her bedridden for nine months and then again when a bus accident left her in constant, severe pain.
 But in her art, with its vivid colors and folk icon inspiration, she found freedom and joy.
 This poetic tribute to Kahlo from author Jonah Winter is accompanied by stunning illustrations from artist Ana Juan.
 For more picture books about Kahlo, check out Viva Frida for ages 4 to 8; Me, Frida for ages 4 to 8; and Frida Kahlo: The Artist Who Painted Herself for ages 6 to 11.
 For more resources about her, visit our Frida Kahlo Collection.